zigotica/twitter-periodic-cleanup/readme.md

 # Twitter periodic cleanup

+## Important notice

+Twitter started to significantly reduce its API capabilities as of April 2023.
+This change has major implications, spacially as the main dependency used here ([twitter-api-v2](https://github.com/PLhery/node-twitter-api-v2)) is severely affected.
+As a result, **this library is no longer maintained and the repository will be archived** (kept just for your reading pleasure).

 ## What

 A node script that purges tweets and likes older than (customisable) x days old.